fluxninja/aperture/docs/content/reference/aperture-cli/aperture-cli.md

 :::note

-If _not_ using Aperture Cloud, a [Self-Hosted][aperture-for-infra] Aperture Controller and Agent needs to be installed.
+If _not_ using Aperture Cloud, a [Self-Hosted][Self-hosted] Aperture Controller and Agent needs to be installed.

 :::

-[aperture-for-infra]: /aperture-for-infra/aperture-for-infra.md
+[Self-hosted]: /aperture-for-infra/aperture-for-infra.md

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';